AbsaOSS/pramen/README.md

 When started without additional command line arguments Pramen will run a normal daily pipeline checks and will execute jobs scheduled for the day.

 Here is how it works.
-Suppose you run a pipeline at `2020-07-19` and `expected.delay.days = 1`.
+Suppose you run a pipeline at `2020-07-19` and `info.date.expr = "@runDate - 1"`.
 This means that the pipeline should process data for the `information date = 2020-07-18`, as usual for T+1 jobs.
 During a normal execution Pramen will do the following: